Skip to content

 Respond to Google’s emails quickly.
 Verification deadlines are real.
 Miss one and your account freezes automatically.

-The OR-IEH-01 error isn’t the only payment-related issue on Android.
-If you’re having broader Google Play Services problems, those can affect payment processing too.
+OR-IEH-01 isn’t the only payment-related issue on Android.
+Broader Google Play Services problems can also affect payment processing.
 According to Google’s Play Store troubleshooting guide, clearing the Play Store cache and data is the recommended first step for most transaction errors.

 Error 505 on Google Play is a different beast.
 It points to app installation conflicts, but it sometimes appears alongside payment errors when the Play Store cache is corrupted.
 Clearing your Android cache can resolve both problems at once.

-If your Google Play Store is stuck on download pending, that’s usually a connectivity problem rather than a payment block.
+If your Google Play Store is stuck on download pending, that’s usually a connectivity problem, not a payment block.

 #Bottom Line

-Start by checking your card details at payments.google.com.
-Expired cards and mismatched addresses cause this error more than anything else.
-If your payment info looks fine, disable your VPN and check for any pending identity verification emails from Google.
-For stubborn cases, Google Pay chat support typically resolves things within 48 hours.
+Start at payments.google.com and check your card details first.
+Expired cards and mismatched addresses cause this error more than anything else combined.
+If your payment info looks fine, disable your VPN and check Gmail for any pending identity verification request from Google Payments.
+For stubborn cases tied to your own account, Google Pay chat support typically returns a first response within one business day.

 #Frequently Asked Questions